-Hay fever season is officially here.
-With the spring sunshine, comes a certain amount of misery to sufferers across the Western Hemisphere every year.
-However with mounting evidence linking gut health with allergies, we might have the answer to all of your allergy woes!
+Allergy season - with the spring sunshine, comes a certain amount of misery to sufferers across the Western Hemisphere every year.
+However, with mounting evidence linking gut health with allergies, we might have the answer to all of your allergy woes!

 The reason why we develop allergies is still poorly understood, but it is a subject of great concern to the medical profession as these inappropriate physical responses are a growing concern worldwide6.